villyg/villyg.github.io/about.md

 I’m a Chief Solutions Architect with a strong focus on building secure, scalable, and high-performing systems across cloud, DevOps, integrations, and healthcare IT.
 I lead enterprise architecture initiatives and work closely with engineering teams to turn complex challenges into practical, future-ready solutions.

-On this blog, I share lessons from the field—real-world patterns, trade-offs, and strategies that come from leading architecture efforts at scale.
+On this blog, I share lessons from the field — real-world patterns, trade-offs, and strategies that come from leading architecture efforts at scale.
 Whether it’s cloud-native design, system modernization, or performance tuning, I enjoy breaking down big problems and exploring what works (and what doesn’t) in practice.

 ## What I work on: